-Formed in 2018, Trio Gaia is dedicated to offering audiences dynamic, personally relevant experiences inside and outside the concert hall.
-Selected as a 2019-2020 Honors Ensemble at the New England Conservatory, the trio has also been recognized for sharing classical chamber music in the community, receiving both the 2018-19 and 2019-20 Ensemble Fellowship from New England Conservatory’s Community Performances & Partnerships initiative.
-Through the fellowship, they have presented a series of concerts at venues ranging from the historic Boston Public Library and Massachusetts Institute of Technology to local schools and senior homes.
-Recently, the trio were finalists in the Plowman National Chamber Music Competition, where they won the Vianello Family Audience Prize and were runners-up in their division.
-During the summer of 2019, Trio Gaia was invited to Carnegie Hall’s Audience Engagement Intensive, offered in collaboration with Ensemble Connect, which helped the trio reach audiences across New York City with accessible, interactive performances for elementary school students and seniors alike.
+Recently selected as the New England Conservatory's newest Professional Trio-in-Residence, Trio Gaia is dedicated to offering audiences dynamic, personally relevant experiences inside and outside the concert hall.
+The trio served as an Honors Ensemble at the New England Conservatory (NEC) and has been recognized for sharing classical music in the community, receiving both the 2018-19 and 2019-20 Ensemble Fellowship from NEC’s Community Performances & Partnerships initiative.
+Through the fellowship, they presented a series of concerts at venues ranging from the historic Boston Public Library and Massachusetts Institute of Technology to local schools and senior homes.
+In 2019, the trio placed in the Plowman National Chamber Music Competition, where they won the Vianello Family Audience Prize and were runners-up in their division.
+Later that year, Trio Gaia was invited to Carnegie Hall’s Audience Engagement Intensive—presented in collaboration with Ensemble Connect—which allowed the trio to reach audiences across New York City with accessible, interactive performances for elementary school students and seniors alike.